 Losantville is a rural community nestled in the southwestern part of Randolph County.
-Host to a trailhead for the Cardinal Greenway, Losantville also offers the passer through a quaint experience.
-The Blue Moon Restaurant offers those getting on or off the trail an opportunity to stop in for a quick drink or bite to eat before continuing their journey.
+Host to a trailhead for the Cardinal Greenway, Losantville also offers the passer-through a quaint experience.
 A few independent shops also offer gasoline or pizza, and a discount store allows those that forgot the loaf of bread or gallon of milk the convenience of picking it up on the way home.

 While passing through Lynn, take time to visit its lovely park, the senior community center, and the library museum.
-Lynn is a wonderful example of small town living – a rural community with two stop lights, two banks, two gas stations, a hometown grocery store, a barber shop and hair salon, and other shopping establishments.
-Lynn is also home to Astral Industries, a state of the art casket manufacturing plant.
+Lynn is a wonderful example of small town living – a rural community with two stop lights, two banks, two gas stations, Stacy & Taylor’s Sweet Treats, an event venue, a barber shop and hair salon, and other shopping establishments.
+Lynn is also home to Astral Industries, a state-of-the-art casket-manufacturing plant.

 Located at the western edge of Randolph County, Parker City is a wonderful small community located between Farmland and Muncie.
 In Parker City, you can grab an ice cream cone at Jerry’s Dairy Freezer, a staple in the community for years and conveniently situated on Highway 32 right across from the baseball diamond, a great place to take in a game or play at the park.
 Within walking distance you can grab a bite to eat, grab a drink at the local bar, or take part in the Garage Sale in the park.

-Ridgeville lies along the Mississinawa River in the northern part of Randolph County.
+Ridgeville lies along the Mississinewa River in the northern part of Randolph County.
 From improved baseball facilities to holiday decorations, volunteer efforts can be seen wherever you turn.
-Also visit the Ridgeville-Kitselman Museum located within the Ridgeville Library– you might see a picture gallery produced from antique glass negatives, items from Dr. Henderson’s early office, and Kitselman family artifacts!
+Also visit the Ridgeville-Kitselman Museum located within the Ridgeville Library — you might see a picture gallery produced from antique glass negatives, items from Dr. Henderson’s early office, and Kitselman family artifacts!

 This small Randolph County town embodies “hometown” with its quaint neighborhoods, outlying rural farms and its revamped town park.
 A few years ago, several volunteers with a vision cooperated together to bring baseball back to Saratoga.
 After much hard work, Saratoga became home to two ball diamonds, located in its park.
 And don’t forget to stop by Manning’s Service Station for a fill-up on fuel or a quick pizza!